 Dental implant restoration is a procedure that creates an artificial tooth to replace a missing one.
 The process involves attaching this tooth to an implanted root that fuses with the bone over a period.
 The crown or artificial tooth is the placed over the implant, which is a titanium post that serves as the permanent root for the tooth.

-Types of Crown Procedures Used in Dental Implant Restoration
+Types of Crown Procedures Used to Restore Dental Implants

 With the dental implants used as a foundation for a new tooth, there are two options for restorations.
 These methods for implant restoration are screw-retained or cemented.
 The screw-retained implant restoration has some advantages over the cemented implant restoration method because it is more easily repaired in the case of problems with a crown being fractured.